RouteKonnect/cvat/README.md

 Edit the docker-compose.deploy.yml ALLOWED_HOSTS to include the host ip

 If hosting in AWS Lightsail add the networking rule for the 8080 port

+Edit the volume path of cvat_share to the path of the mounted s3 buket

 ## Finally